Today’s Post by Joe Farace

-I often get questions about photographing racecars and while most of those questions are about capturing on-track action, that’s only part of the deal.
-The part we don’t often talk about is safety when around cars traveling at 200mph.
+I often get questions about photographing race cars and while most of those questions are about capturing on-track action, that’s only part of the deal.
+The part we don’t often talk about is safety when around cars that are capable of traveling at 200mph.
 Some of this advice may seem obvious but if you follow these tips, I’ll guarantee it will result in better images because there won’t be any distractions.

 Park your vehicle in a designated parking spot in a designated parking lot.
 The last thing you want to hear when getting ready to photograph a championship race is the announcer calling “will the owner of the blue Gremlin, please move your car or be towed.”

-Road racing circuits, like Mazda Raceway Laguna Seca, often have barriers with “shoot through” holes so accredited photographers can shoot on-track action.
-These spaces usually providing good camera angles but are designed for the shooter’s safety first.
+Road racing circuits, like Mazda Raceway at Laguna Seca, often have barriers with “shoot through” holes so accredited photographers can shoot on-track action.
+These spaces usually provide good camera angles but are designed for the shooter’s safety first.

 It may or may not be hot at the track but it surely will be loud.
 Be sure to bring earplugs.
 Most track’s concession stands sell earplugs and keep several pair in your camera bag because they’re easy to loose but inexpensive to replace.

 While in the pit area be alert because there will be many scooters, 4-wheelers, motorcycles, or golf carts transporting people around.
 Pay attention to cars getting ready to enter a staging area.
-Racecars don’t have horns like the family jalopy.
+Race cars may not have horns like the family jalopy.